codeforamerica/intake/.github/PULL_REQUEST_TEMPLATE.md

 Closes # (List any issues that this PR closes)

+- This PR does (not) introduce new dependencie
 - This PR does (not) include migrations
 - This PR does (not) include data migrations